odicforcesounds/The-Challenge/docs/README.md

 - Monkey teaching is **not** violent
 - Monkey like [Peace](https://odicforcesounds.bandcamp.com/track/we-came-in-peace-trance-zone)
 - Monkey is Spiritual ( [Show Monkey some Respect](https://odicforcesounds.bandcamp.com/track/show-us-some-respect-warning) )
-- Monkey Compile content to explain
+- Monkey Compile content to explain the [digital](https://odicforcesounds.bandcamp.com/track/digital-perspective) way
     - Use your [Brain](https://odicforcesounds.bandcamp.com/track/brain-chilout)
 - Monkey cannot do it alone ( not good for motivation )
 - Monkey ask if [solution](./World-Cleaner.md) is necessary ( Monkey is good not stupid )